theMoor9/rust-cautious-sniffle/README.md

 My methodical approach to learning has proven to be practically successful.
 I hope it will be for you too!

-At the end you will find .pdf versions.
+At the end you will find .pdf versions of the .md docs.

 ## Learning Philosophy